Early Gothic architecture: Vaults

 The rib vault was a characteristic feature of Gothic architecture from the beginning.
 It was the result of a search for a way to build stone roofs on churches that could not catch fire but would not be too heavy.
 Variations of rib vaults had been used in Islamic and Romanesque architecture, often to support domes.
 The rib vault had thin stone ribs which carried the vaulted surface of thin panels.
 Unlike the earlier barrel vault, where the weight of the vault pressed down directly onto the walls, the arched ribs of a rib vault had a pointed arch, a rib which directed the weight outwards and downwards to specific points, usually piers and columns in the nave below, or outward to the walls, where it was countered by buttresses.
 The panels between the ribs were made of small pieces of stone, and were much lighter than the earlier barrel vaults.
 A primitive form, a ribbed groin vault, with round arches, was used at Durham Cathedral, and then, in the course of building, was improved with pointed arches in about 1096.
-Other variations had been used at Lessay Abbey in Normandy at about the same time.
+Other variations had been used at Lessay Abbey in Normandy and in Cefalù Cathedral in Sicily at about the same time.

 The first Gothic rib vaults were divided by the ribs into six compartments.
 A six-part vault could cover two sections of the nave.
 Two pointed arches crossed diagonally and were supported by an intermediate arch, which crossed the nave from side to side.
 The weight was carried downward by thin columns from the corners of the vault to the alternating heavy piers and thinner columns in the nave below.
 The weight was distributed unevenly; the piers received the greater weight from diagonal arches, while the columns took the lesser weight from the intermediate arch.
 This system was used successfully at the Basilica of Saint-Denis, Noyon Cathedral, Laon Cathedral, and Notre-Dame de Paris.

 A simpler and stronger vault with just four compartments was developed at the end of the period by eliminating the intermediate arch.
 As a result, the piers or columns below all received an equal load, and could have the same size and appearance, giving greater harmony to the nave.
 This system was used increasingly at the end of the Early Gothic period.

 More elaborate rib vaults were introduced in England later in the period, at Lincoln Cathedral.
 These had additional purely decorative ribs called the lierne and the tierceron, in ornate designs like stars and fans, They were the work of Geoffrey de Noiers, a French or French-Normand master-builder who between 1192 and 1200 designed St. Hugh's choir, completed in 1208.
 The ribs were designed so that the bays slightly offset each other, giving them the nickname of "Crazy vaults".
 De Noiers was succeeded at Lincoln by Alexander the Mason, who designed the tierceron star vaulting in the cathedral's nave. at Lincoln Cathedral.